CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IppoolIpLeaseAllOf.md

 `func (o *IppoolIpLeaseAllOf) UnsetIpV6Config()`

 UnsetIpV6Config ensures that no value is present for IpV6Config, not even an explicit nil
+### GetVar0ClusterProfile

+`func (o *IppoolIpLeaseAllOf) GetVar0ClusterProfile() KubernetesClusterProfileRelationship`

+GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.

+### GetVar0ClusterProfileOk

+`func (o *IppoolIpLeaseAllOf) GetVar0ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`

+GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar0ClusterProfile

+`func (o *IppoolIpLeaseAllOf) SetVar0ClusterProfile(v KubernetesClusterProfileRelationship)`

+SetVar0ClusterProfile sets Var0ClusterProfile field to given value.

+### HasVar0ClusterProfile

+`func (o *IppoolIpLeaseAllOf) HasVar0ClusterProfile() bool`

+HasVar0ClusterProfile returns a boolean if a field has been set.

+### GetVar1ClusterProfile

+`func (o *IppoolIpLeaseAllOf) GetVar1ClusterProfile() KubernetesClusterProfileRelationship`

+GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.

+### GetVar1ClusterProfileOk

+`func (o *IppoolIpLeaseAllOf) GetVar1ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`

+GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar1ClusterProfile

+`func (o *IppoolIpLeaseAllOf) SetVar1ClusterProfile(v KubernetesClusterProfileRelationship)`

+SetVar1ClusterProfile sets Var1ClusterProfile field to given value.

+### HasVar1ClusterProfile

+`func (o *IppoolIpLeaseAllOf) HasVar1ClusterProfile() bool`

+HasVar1ClusterProfile returns a boolean if a field has been set.

+### GetVar2VirtualMachineNodeProfile

+`func (o *IppoolIpLeaseAllOf) GetVar2VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`

+GetVar2VirtualMachineNodeProfile returns the Var2VirtualMachineNodeProfile field if non-nil, zero value otherwise.

+### GetVar2VirtualMachineNodeProfileOk

+`func (o *IppoolIpLeaseAllOf) GetVar2VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`

+GetVar2VirtualMachineNodeProfileOk returns a tuple with the Var2VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar2VirtualMachineNodeProfile

+`func (o *IppoolIpLeaseAllOf) SetVar2VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`

+SetVar2VirtualMachineNodeProfile sets Var2VirtualMachineNodeProfile field to given value.

+### HasVar2VirtualMachineNodeProfile

+`func (o *IppoolIpLeaseAllOf) HasVar2VirtualMachineNodeProfile() bool`

+HasVar2VirtualMachineNodeProfile returns a boolean if a field has been set.

+### GetVar3VirtualMachineNodeProfile

+`func (o *IppoolIpLeaseAllOf) GetVar3VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`

+GetVar3VirtualMachineNodeProfile returns the Var3VirtualMachineNodeProfile field if non-nil, zero value otherwise.

+### GetVar3VirtualMachineNodeProfileOk

+`func (o *IppoolIpLeaseAllOf) GetVar3VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`

+GetVar3VirtualMachineNodeProfileOk returns a tuple with the Var3VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar3VirtualMachineNodeProfile

+`func (o *IppoolIpLeaseAllOf) SetVar3VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`

+SetVar3VirtualMachineNodeProfile sets Var3VirtualMachineNodeProfile field to given value.

+### HasVar3VirtualMachineNodeProfile

+`func (o *IppoolIpLeaseAllOf) HasVar3VirtualMachineNodeProfile() bool`

+HasVar3VirtualMachineNodeProfile returns a boolean if a field has been set.

 ### GetAssignedToEntity

 `func (o *IppoolIpLeaseAllOf) GetAssignedToEntity() MoBaseMoRelationship`